1. WHAT IS THE GUIDE ABOUT?

 RARE and LEGENDARY cards come with a die associated, both COMMON and UNCOMMON cards do not have die.

-The distribution of Uncommon/Common/Rare/Legendary in the latest set "Way of the Force" was:
+The distribution of Uncommon/Common/Rare/Legendary in the fifth expansion for Star Wars Destiny, "Way of the Force", was:

 - 43 Uncommon = 27%